chikadim/home-shots-backend/README.md

 1. As an authenticated API user I can create a new post
 2. As an authenticated API user I can edit a post
 3. As an authenticated API user I can delete a post
-4. As an authenticated API user I can create a recipe
+4. As an authenticated API user I can create post details
-5. As an authenticated API user I can edit a recipe
+5. As an authenticated API user I can edit a post details
-6. As an authenticated API user I can delete a recipe
+6. As an authenticated API user I can delete a post details
 7. As an authenticated API user I can login
 8. As an authenticated API user I can edit my profile
 9. As an authenticated API user I can like other users posts